Welcome to Irish Film London

-Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section below.
+Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section above.

 Irish Film London has had an exciting number of events this Summer, from UK Premieres to Q&As.
 Check out our news and pictures on the newest films and the casts involved.

 As part of the Mayor of London’s celebrations for St. Patrick’s Day, 23 Irish films will be screened across London venues.